Dance Commander

 "Dance Commander" is a song by American rock band Electric Six.
 It was released as the third single from their debut studio album Fire on October 13, 2003, but only in the United Kingdom.
 The song peaked at number 40 on the UK Singles Chart.

 Music video

-The song's music video, directed by Ruben Fleischer, features a slightly different mix of the song.
+The song's music video, directed by Reuben Fleischer, features a slightly different mix of the song.
 It received significant airplay on MTV.
 The video features scenes of the band's frontman Dick Valentine dancing erratically around a house.